3-shake/alert-menta/README.md

 Generate an API key and register it in Secrets.
 #### Vertex AI
-Enable Vertex AI on Google Cloud. alert-menta obtains access to VertexAI using [Workload Identity Federation](https://cloud.google.com/iam/docs/workload-identity-federation).
+Enable Vertex AI on Google Cloud.
+Alert-menta obtains access to VertexAI using [Workload Identity Federation](https://cloud.google.com/iam/docs/workload-identity-federation).
 Please see [here](#if-using-vertex-ai) for details.
 ### 3. Create the alert-menta configuration file
 Create the alert-menta configuration file in the root of the repository.
 For details, please see [here](#alert-mentauseryaml).
 ### 4. Create the Actions configuration file